peacewalker122/peacewalker122.github.io/content/1-posts/I-wish.md

 Well easier said than be done, turns out i was wrong.
 I can't stand and live with someone else where i couldn't tell my own story.
 Indeed I'm not perfect person I made a lot of mistake and I'm not making excuse, but i learn from the mistake i made, actually it's we, we learn together and solve the issue together as a couple but it's not last long.

-One think that i able to notice, that u think that because u know ur partner for a long time and you think your partner could guess your feelings, it's just evil, neither of us were mindreader. in the book i read 'The Power Of Attachment' this issue were common issue in the relationship, all of this required emotional intellegence, because with other human being you're attached with emotion.
+One think that i able to notice, that u think that because u know ur partner for a long time and you think your partner could guess your feelings, it's just evil, neither of us were mind readers, and expecting the other to understand unspoken feelings only deepened our misunderstandings.
+In the book i read 'The Power Of Attachment' this issue were common issue in the relationship, all of this required emotional intellegence, because with other human being you're attached with emotion.

 I recall when I just breakup with her, I think i already moveon, but turns out, it's just 'pseudo-move-on' feeling, because my body reward me with relief for getting rid the source of stress, btw i never feel headache anymore after breakup, which i believe tell a lot.
 It feels nothing on the first month, but after that it's devastating i have to process the attachment, the remainder feeling and so on.
 And there's a saviour came, which is 'knowledge' If i dont tell my story, i wouldn't be able to know the genuine side of myself, previously i thought that i was an avoidant but turns out I'm secure person, I could trust my partner, I don't put much suspicion and I don't feel anxious when she wasn't with me.
 This phase of life is one of the most phase in my life, I feel the sense of awakening of me.
 I felt very amazing journey with my knowledge and they always help me.
 So you have to learn, you will never know when, what u just learn today or yesterday will be used in your life.
 There's one qoute